-As to the great convenience, the alcohol delivery apps have gradually gained popularity across many countries, creating a significant buzz in the on-demand market.
+As to the great convenience, alcohol delivery apps have gradually gained popularity across many countries, creating a significant buzz in the on-demand market.

 These sales have come from online grocery and alcohol marketplaces, which grew by 115% and 60% in 2019.
-But the total value of alcohol delivery apps across ten worldwide regions reached $5.6 billion in 2020, up from $3 billion in 2019.
+The total value of alcohol delivery apps across ten worldwide regions reached $5.6 billion in 2020, up from $3 billion in 2019.

-After studying trends in 16 global markets, including Australia, Brazil, Canada, the United States, a journal published in Drinks International magazine predicted that e-commerce alcohol sales would grow by 66 percent over the next five years.
+After studying trends in 16 global markets, including Australia, Brazil, Canada, and the United States, a journal published in Drinks International magazine predicted that e-commerce alcohol sales would grow by 66 percent over the next five years.

 Further, it discovered that sales in alcohol delivery apps climbed by roughly 12% in 2019 but then by over 43% during the 2020 lockdowns.

 By 2025, e-commerce is expected to account for roughly 6% of global volume sales of alcoholic beverages, up from only 2% in 2018.